 However, as already noted in Section IIIA, the within-cluster correlation is usually not fully eliminated.
 And even if it is eliminated, the errors may still be heteroskedastic.
-Stock and Watson (2008) show that applying the usual White (1980) heteroskedastic-consistent variance matrix estimate to the within estimator leads, surprisingly, to inconsistent estimation of $V[\hat{\beta}]$ if N_g is small (though it is correct if $N_g = 2$).
-They derive a bias-corrected formula for heteroskedastic-robust standard errors.
-Alternatively, and more simply, the CRVE is consistent for $V[\hat{\beta}]$, even if the errors are only heteroskedastic, though this estimator of $V[\hat{\beta}]$ is more variable.
+Stock and Watson (2008) shows that, surprisingly, applying the usual White (1980) heteroskedastic-consistent variance matrix estimate to the FE estimator leads to inconsistent estimation of $V[\hat{\beta}]$ if N_g is small (though it is correct if $N_g = 2$).
+It derives a bias-corrected formula for heteroskedastic-robust standard errors.
+Alternatively, and more simply, the CRVE is consistent for $V[\hat{\beta}]$ even if the errors are only heteroskedastic, though this estimator of $V[\hat{\beta}]$ is more variable.

-Finally, as already noted in Section IID we can always build a parametric model of the correlation structure of the errors and estimate by FGLS.
+Finally, as already noted in Section IID, we can always build a parametric model of the correlation structure of the errors and estimate by FGLS.
 If we believe that this parametric model captures the salient features of the error correlations, then default FGLS standard errors can be used.

-IVB.
-Clustering Due to Survey Design
+B. Clustering Due to Survey Design

 Clustering routinely arises due to the sampling methods used in complex surveys.
-Rather than randomly draw individuals from the entire population, costs are reduced by sampling only a randomly-selected subset of primary sampling units (such as a geographic area), followed by random selection, or stratified selection, of people within the chosen primary sampling units.
+Rather than randomly draw individuals from the entire population, costs are reduced by sampling only a randomly selected subset of primary sampling units (such as a geographic area), followed by random selection, or stratified selection, of people within the chosen primary sampling units.

 The survey methods literature uses methods to control for clustering that predate the cluster-robust approach of this paper.
-The loss of estimator precision due to clustered sampling is called the design effect: "The design effect or Deff is the ratio of the actual variance of a sample to the variance of a simple random sample of the same number of elements" (Kish (1965), p.258)).
-Kish and Frankel (1974) give the variance inflation formula (6), assuming equicorrelated errors in the non-regression case of estimation of the mean.
-Pfeffermann and Nathan (1981) consider the more general regression case.
-The CRVE is called the linearization formula, and the common use of G-1 as the degrees of freedom used in hypothesis testing comes from the survey methods literature; see Shah, Holt and Folsom (1977) which predates the econometrics literature.
+The loss of estimator precision due to clustered sampling is called the design effect: "The design effect or Deff is the ratio of the actual variance of a sample to the variance of a simple random sample of the same number of elements" (Kish 1965, p.
+258).
+Kish and Frankel (1974) gives the variance inflation formula Equation 6 in the nonregression case of estimation of the mean.
+Pfeffermann and Nathan (1981) considers the more general regression case.
+The CRVE is called the linearization formula, and the common use of G-1 as the degrees of freedom used in hypothesis testing comes from the survey methods literature; see Shah, Holt, and Folsom (1977), which predates the econometrics literature.

-Applied economists routinely use data from complex surveys and control for clustering, by using a cluster-robust variance matrix estimate.
-At the minimum one should cluster at the level of the primary sampling unit, though often there is reason to cluster at a broader level, such as clustering on state if regressors and errors are correlated within state.
+Applied economists routinely use data from complex surveys, controlling for clustering by using a cluster-robust variance matrix estimate.
+At the minimum, one should cluster at the level of the primary sampling unit though often there is reason to cluster at a broader level, such as clustering on state if regressors and errors are correlated within state.

 The survey methods literature additionally controls for two other features of survey data - weighting and stratification.
-These methods are well-established and are incorporated in specialized software, as well as in some broad-based packages such as Stata.
+These methods are well-established and are incorporated in specialized software as well as in some broad-based packages such as Stata.
 Bhattacharya (2005) provides a comprehensive treatment in a GMM framework.